Produced by Zenith Haas as part of her senior thesis on the film industry at Christopher Newport University.

 The comedy/horror/musical turned cult classic stars Tim Curry and Susan Sarandon.
 All shows feature live cast performances by Norfolk's own Fishnet Inc. No props allowed--throw your imagination!
 Tickets go on sale about 1/2 hour before showtime; plenty of seats always available.
-Shows every 2nd and 4th Friday of each month and, of course, Halloween night each year, and additionally showing on the 5th Friday (if there is one) with proceeds benefiting Fishnet Inc. (R, 99 mins)
+Until further notice , it shows every 4th Friday of each month and, of course, Halloween night each year, and additionally showing on the 5th Friday of each month (if there is one) with proceeds benefiting Fishnet Inc. (R, 99 mins)

 If you love movies, join a discriminating group of cinephiles to share brunch, conversation, critique, and an advance screening of the latest offering from a roster of prominent independent, foreign, and American filmmakers.
 9:30am is brunch, followed by the film at 10:00, then discussion and rating of the film.

 On April 4, 2017, to commemorate the first day of Winston’s rebellion, art house theaters across the US will coordinate screenings of the 1980s movie adaptation of the book.
 The film stars John Hurt and Richard Burton.